Notesaapp/privacy-policy/README.md

-Last updated: October 15, 2025
-App Name: Notesa – Quick & Safe Notes
+Owner: Notesa App
+Contact Email: notesahelp@gmail.com

+1. Introduction

+Notesa is a personal note-taking application designed to work entirely on your device.
+Your privacy is our top priority.
+This policy explains how the app handles user data, subscriptions, and your rights.

+Key points:

+No personal data is collected, stored, or shared.

+Notes are saved locally on your device only.

+The app does not use push notifications.

+2. Data Collection

+No data is collected: Notesa does not collect or transmit any information from your device.

-This app is committed to protecting your privacy.
-All notes are stored locally on your device and are never sent to any server or shared with any third party.
+Local storage: All notes are stored locally on your device and remain private.

-**Data Collection**

-The app does not collect any personal data such as name, email address, location, contacts, or device identifiers.
+Third-party services: The app does not use third-party analytics, advertising, or tracking tools.

+3. Subscriptions and Payments

+Premium features may require a subscription.

+Payment is processed entirely through Apple App Store or Google Play.

+Notesa does not store your payment information.

+Subscription management and cancellation:

+iOS: Settings → [Apple ID] → Subscriptions → Notesa

+Android: Play Store → Menu → Subscriptions → Notesa

+Subscriptions automatically renew unless canceled by the user.

+Any refund policies are governed by the App Store or Google Play.

+4. Security

-Notes are stored only on your device.
+Notes are stored only on your device; we do not transmit or backup your data.

-No user account or online registration is required.

-Optional Backup
-If you choose to enable backup, notes can be manually saved via iCloud (iOS) or Google Drive (Android).
-This is an optional feature and only occurs with your explicit action.

-**Analytics and Advertising**

-**This app:**

-Does not display third-party advertisements.

-Does not use analytics tools or collect usage data.

-**Data Deletion**

-You can permanently delete all your notes using the "Delete All Data" option within the app.
-This action removes the data locally from your device and cannot be undone.

-**Data Sharing**

-Your data is never shared with the developer or any third party.

-**Contact**
+Standard device security applies (lock screen, device encryption, etc.).

+5. User Rights

+Although the app does not collect personal data, you have the following rights regarding your subscriptions:

+Access and manage subscription information through your device settings.

+Cancel subscriptions at any time.

+Request assistance via notesahelp@gmail.com
+.

+6. Changes to this Privacy Policy

+We may update this policy occasionally to comply with App Store requirements or legal obligations.

+Users will be notified of significant changes in the app.

+Continued use of the app after changes constitutes acceptance of the updated policy.

+7. Contact

-If you have any questions or concerns about this privacy policy, please contact us at:
+For any questions about this privacy policy or your subscriptions, contact:
-📧 notesahelp@gmail.com
+Email: notesahelp@gmail.com

+Last Updated: 15.10.2025